 The right mentor can take your career to new heights.
 Here’s how to find the right one for you.

 The right mentor can be a powerful tool in your career arsenal, whether you’re new to the working world or already well-established in your industry.
-In fact, Sheila Wellington, former president of Catalyst Foundation and author of Be Your Own Mentor, believes it’s one of the main reasons why men tend to rise higher than women in the workplace – men are more likely to have mentors throughout their careers than women.
+In fact, Sheila Wellington, former president of Catalyst Foundation and author of Be Your Own Mentor, believes it’s one of the main reasons why men tend to rise higher than women in the workplace – men are more likely to find career mentorship throughout their careers than women.

 Mentors can propel your career in innumerable ways.
 They can help shape your professional skills, teach you the ins and outs of your industry, help you navigate corporate politics, overcome adversity, and introduce you to the right people and resources to advance your career.
 Check out these five different types of mentorship below to find out how you can reap the benefits of professional guidance throughout your entire career.